scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/index.rst

 **********************************************************
 A Patient Controlled Analgesia (PCA) infusion pump is a medical device used in a clinical setting for the on-demand, infused delivery of a pain relieving opioid to a patient.
-Safety concerns over misuse and the possibility of overdosing motivate this specification of a system for monitoring PCA pump operation, and, if need be, shutting the pump off by way of an interlock mechanism.
+Security concerns over misuse, and safety concerns over the possibility of overdose motivate this specification of a system for monitoring PCA pump operation, and, if need be, shutting the pump off by way of an interlock mechanism.

 Such a system provides clinicians wanting to use a PCA pump for patient pain relief with a central point for issuing commands and gathering feedback.
 Once